juhaocui/juhaocui.github.io/member.md

 ## Alumni
 * Wei Yan (2022.07 - 2023.06).
 He is currently pursuing a master's degree at Hong Kong University of Science and Technology (Guangzhou).
 * Jingwen Deng (2022.07 - 2023.06).
 She is currently pursuing a master's degree at South China University of Technology.
-* Jinan Guo (2023.02 - 2023.09).
+* Ji'nan Guo (2023.02 - 2023.09).
 She is currently pursuing a master's degree at South China University of Technology.
 * Xinyi Li (2022.10 - 2023.06).
 * Kaixiang Zhang (2022.04 - 2023.6).
 He will soon study for a master's degree at South China University of Technology.